-North Macedonia: Electricity – Market and Regulatory Framework6.
-January 2020. / SEE Energy News
+North Macedonia: Electricity – Market and Regulatory Framework, SEE Energy News

 The regulatory framework in Northern Macedonia is based on the Energy Act of 2018 and the accompanying secondary legislation.
 The law covers energy policy, electricity market structure and consumer protection.
 Policy documents include the 2030 Energy Development Strategy and the Energy Efficiency Improvement Strategy.